M-arcus/cloudron-docs/docs/documentation/developer/packaging.md

 ### Logging

 Cloudron applications stream their logs to stdout and stderr.
-In practice, this ideal is hard to achieve.
-Some programs like apache simply don't log to stdout.
-In those cases, simply log to `/tmp` or `/run`.

 Logging to stdout has many advantages:
 * App does not need to rotate logs and the Cloudron takes care of managing logs.
 * App does not need special mechanism to release log file handles (on a log rotate).
 * Integrates better with tooling like cloudron cli.

+In practice, this ideal is hard to achieve.
+Some programs like apache simply don't log to stdout.
+In such cases, simply log to a subdirectory in  `/run` (two levels deep) into files with `.log` extension and Cloudron will autorotate the logs.

 ### supervisor